“What’s the matter?” I asked.

 My brother called me the evening she collapsed, as soon as he found out.

-“It’s urgent,” he told James, who passed the phone to me in a rush of concern.
+“It’s urgent,” he told my husband, who passed the phone to me in a rush of concern.

 My toddler and I got on a plane at 5 a.m. the next morning.
 But I live so far away that I didn’t get to her bedside in the neurological ICU until that evening.